Cypher-Bruce/RISC-V-CPU/README.md

 This project runs on Minisys board, not EGO-1 board.
 Please make sure you have the correct board before running the project.

+## Repository Contents

+This repository contains the following contents:
+- Pipelined CPU source code
+- Assembly files and COE files for testing
+- Useful tools: RARS(a RISC-V assembly code simulator), UARTCoe_v3.0.exe(a UART transmit tool).
+The tools can be found under SUSTech-CS214-Computer-Organization-Project/Assembly

 ## Project Feature

 - **5-stage pipeline**: The CPU is implemented with a 5-stage pipeline, including Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).